noragmay/Project4_MusicalTheaterNLP/README.md

 I scraped by data from a basic html lyric site, hand selecting muscials that were tony winners and/or ran for more than three years on broadway.

-Using each song as a document I used TF-IDF and NMF to topic model.
-I then used vader to peform sentiment analysis.
-And eventually built a recommedation system for songs, wiht additional music data from the spotify API (asscessible through a flask app)
+Using each song as a document, I used TF-IDF and NMF to topic model.
+I then used vader to peform sentiment analysis and eventually built a recommedation system for songs, with additional music data from the spotify API ([beta flask app recommendation site](/musical_recommender.py)).